KyleRego/KyleRego.github.io/collections/_software_development_notes/design-patterns-in-ruby.markdown

 # The Observer

-This pattern involves a subject object which keeps track of observer objects which it may do by holding an array of them in an instance variable.
-When the subject changes, iteration over the observers allows each to have some behavior invoked in response to the change.
-If the design is kept this simple then all subject classes may inherit from a parent subject class which implements this interface.
-However, due to single inheritance in Ruby it is probably a better idea to include the subject interface as a module.
-In fact, the Ruby standard library comes with a module called Observable for this purpose.
+The observer pattern involves an object called the *subject* which keeps track of objects called *observers* (having the observers in an array/instance variable is one way).
+A state change in the subject triggers iteration over the observers so that they can all respond to the change.
+Ruby has a module called `Observable` that can be used to simplify implementing this pattern.

-Another variation is using Proc objects as the observers and when the subject changes, each Proc object is called.
-When the subject passes itself as an argument to the method call on the observers, this is the pull approach since the observers must *pull* anything they need from the subject.
-If the subject sends the observers particular details instead, it is the *push* approach.
+The observers may be Proc objects that are called when the state changes.
+The *pull approach* refers to when the subject passes itself as an argument to the observer method called in response to the state change.
+Each observer can then "pull" what it needs from the subject by calling its methods.
+In the *push approach*, the subject only sends specific arguments to the observers.

 {% highlight Ruby %}
 class Subject